mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 Also see the [cost guide](guides/COST.md) to get a rough idea on the cost for self-hosting a PDS using this CDK template, as well as other options for self-hosting on AWS.

+Note that Bluesky currently treats federating to self-hosted PDSs as an experimental phase, and is intended for developers and individuals hosting personal or test accounts.
+Bluesky recommends that you do not migrate your main account yet.
+See the [AT Protocol PDS Admins Discord](https://discord.gg/e7hpHxRfBP) for the latest guidance.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.